-Throughout this project-based learning program, students will learn robot design skills, LEGO robot-building techniques and Scratch programming language.
-Students will then design their own LEGO robots and embark on a new mission each session.
-Students will develop problem-solving and creative thinking skills that will help for life!
+Throughout this project-based learning program, students will learn robot design skills, LEGO® robot-building techniques and Scratch programming language.
+With these tools, students will build their own robot in anticipation of battling their robots in a RoboRumble competition in December!
+Students will develop problem-solving and creative thinking skills they can use for life!
 Previous coding experience is NOT required but is a plus.
-Future opportunity to compete in FIRST LEGO Robotics league is possible should the student(s) choose!
+Students will be assembled into teams at the first build class.

 Please pay close attention to the grade range for each class.
 Do not enroll in a class if your child does not meet the specified grade.